SepehrFakoori/Dynamic-nav-bottom-and-appbar/README.md

-# Soft Edge Blur Effect with Smooth Animation in Flutter
+# Bottom Navigation visibility and App Bar Blur with Smooth Animation in Flutter

 🚀 Just built a new UI with **soft-edge blur effect** that responds dynamically to user scrolls!
 The blur fades in and out smoothly, while elements like the search bar and logo transition seamlessly. 🌀